-Visit our new Facebook page where you can share photos and other posts with Way2age members and Facebook friends.
+Visit our Facebook page where you can share photos and other posts with Way2age members and Facebook friends.

 Are You Getting Your Omega-3s?

 - Written by Chuck Guilford

 A new study conducted at Ohio State University and reported in The Atlantic, demonstrates that a healthy balance of omega 6 to omega 3 essential fatty acids (EFAs) may actually slow the aging process by lengthening the telomeres at the ends of our chromosomes.

 Yes, this sounds pretty technical, but the main point is that supplements such as fish oil and hemp oil are beneficial not just because they improve our circulation, but because they reduce inflammation caused by oxidative stress and reduce vulnerability to age-related diseases.